Mint Is One of the Best and Easiest Plants to Propagate

 There's something about the smell of mint that feels a bit magical to me.
 And if the smell wasn't enough, there's definitely magic in our ability to produce thousands of copies of one plant through propagation.

-- A glass of fresh water
+- A shallow cup or jar filled with fresh water

-step one: select the best sprigs of mint to propagate
+Select the best sprigs of mint to propagate

 Once you've located an organic bunch of mint, it's time to pick the best stems that you want to turn into more plants.
 Go through your bunch of mint and pick some of the healthiest-looking sprigs.
 Look for the sprigs that have a lot of green leaves that look nice and fresh.

-step two: trim the bottom third of your mint plants
+Trim the bottom third of your mint plants

 Once you have your freshest stems, you want to remove the lower leaves so the plant can focus on growing roots.

 Take your sharp scissors and cut the stem a bit so that it’s not too tall.
 Be mindful to cut it right above a leaf node, where the leaves on the stem sprout out from.
 Also, cut it at a bit of an angle.
 What you’ll do next is just strip the bottom third of the leaves from the stem.